-By expanding IE resources, the college has been able to increase the number of data dashboards it provides to faculty and staff for decision-making related to student achievement and student learning, as well as expand professional development opportunities on how to analyze the data.
-The expanded IE resources have also allowed the college to create a new Education Master Plan that is primarily driven by metrics (evidence: EMP).
+By expanding IE resources, the College has been able to increase the number of data dashboards it provides to faculty and staff for decision-making related to student achievement and student learning, as well as expand professional development opportunities on how to analyze the data.
+The expanded IE resources have also allowed the College to create a new Education Master Plan that is primarily driven by metrics (QFE1.02 Educational Master Plan 2019-2020 to 2028-2029).